"Green about the gills" – idiom describing the appearance of queasiness; about to vomit; sickly and uneasy.

 5. It is expanding its range!
 With every passing year, there are more interfaces for humans to encounter them.

-One striking example is the central coast of California (see map below).
-Note the large gap from Santa Barbara to the spine of the Santa Cruz Mountains, with a single dot in San Luis Obispo (documented by the ever-vigilant Michelle Torres-Grant).
+One striking example of such a gap is the Central Coast (see map below).
+Note the large gap in west-of-Highway-99 occurrences, bounded southwards at Santa Barbara and the spine of the Santa Cruz Mountains in the north.
+A single dot in San Luis Obispo represents a recent record documented by the ever-vigilant Michelle Torres-Grant.

 Some of this pattern can be ascribed to lack of coverage.
 Monterey and San Luis Obispo Counties are not (yet) major nuclei for folks posting mushrooms to iNat.
 But given that this is a big, showy mushroom that grows on people’s lawns, we can be confident that the general pattern here is real: Chlorophyllum molybdites is (apparently) either absent or very scarce west of the central Coast Ranges in places like Monterey, Salinas, Castroville, and Watsonville – places which definitely contain patches of appropriate substrate (watered lawns, soccer fields, urban parks, manicured cemeteries, golf courses).